HaCTang/ReactionMechanismReasoning/README.md

 # ReactionMechanismReasoning

-Code and benchmark assets for **Learning Mechanistic Reasoning for Chemical Reactions with Large Language Models** (COLM 2026 submission).
+Code and benchmark assets for **Learning Mechanistic Reasoning for Chemical Reactions with Large Language Models**.

 Trimmed for reproducibility: FukuyamaBench (JSON), benchmark construction, annotation → SFT → GSPO (**paper recipe only**), and evaluation.